-This checklist outlines the minimum standard which all Drumchapel Housing Co-operative properties must meet to be relet.
+This checklist outlines the minimum standard which all Drumchapel Housing Cooperative properties must meet to be relet.

-Please Tick (√) The property is wind and water tight The property is safe and secure The property is clean and cleared of previous tenant's personal belongings The garden is neat and tidy and cleared of all rubbish Doors and windows have been serviced and are in good working order Gas and Electrical supplies are checked and in good working order Internal glazing intact and compliant with safety standards There will be no polystyrene tiles in the property The property has a functioning bath and/or shower, toilet and wash-hand basin Kitchen has a sink unit, double base unit and a double wall unit (where space will allo Smoke alarms and any other alarms are in working order Handrails and banisters are safe Plaster on walls and ceilings have been checked There is no major works required (fire, flood, insurance etc.) A minimum of 2 sets of keys are given to New Tenant Installations by former tenants will be left if they are safe and the new tenant is prepared to accept responsibility for future maintenance.
+Please Tick ( $$ ) The property is wind and watertight.
+The property is safe and secure.
+The property is clean and cleared of previous tenant's personal belongings including loft space.
+The garden is neat and tidy and cleared of all rubbish.
+Doors and windows have been inspected and are in good working order.
+Gas and electrical supplies are checked and in good working order.
+Internal glazing intact and compliant with safety standards.
+There will be no polystyrene tiles in the property.
+The property has a functioning bath and/or shower, toilet and wash- hand basin with plug and chains intact.
+If a shower unit in place this will be included in the electrical check & legionella check.
+The shower must have a shower screen, rail and curtain.
+Works Minimum Lettable Standard Kitchen Units - All kitchen units will be thoroughly checked, repaired or replaced, as necessary.
+All worktop veneers which have excessive damage should be replaced - worktops with indentations or knife marks will not be replaced or repaired.
+Fire protection alarms and any other alarms are in working order.
+Extractor fans are operational.
+Floors will be checked, and all loose and missing floorboards will be secured or replaced.
+In extreme cases 6mm plywood will be fitted to the surface.
+Woodwork (skirting, facings, door checks) are intact.
+Handrails and banisters are safe.
+Plaster on walls and ceilings has been checked.
+There is no major works required (fire, flood, insurance etc.) A minimum of 2 sets of keys are given to new tenant.
+Installations by former tenants will be left if they are safe and the new tenant is prepared to accept responsibility for future maintenance.
 You should ensure that a disclaimer has been signed and copy filed in house file.